The Entitled: Plot

 The kids are locked, blindfolded and tied in a basement.
 Paul is shown to light a cigarette while telling Jenna to keep watch.
 Dean, wanting to derive some fun for himself with victims, is disappointed when he's not assigned.
 Paul calls the fathers and learns that the one million dollars will not be coming from Bob, who has not yet arrived to receive the message.
-Aware that Paul has decided to kill the rich kids regardless of whether the ransom is paid or not, antisocial Jenna gets carried away and shoots Bob's son, Jeff.
+Aware that Paul has promised to kill the rich kids regardless of whether the ransom is paid or not, antisocial Jenna gets carried away and shoots Bob's son, Jeff.
 Overhearing the shooting, the fathers learn Jeff is dead.
 Paul agrees to two million dollars and warns that if the money does not make it to the account he will kill the remaining two.
 When Bob (Victor Garber) does arrive, the fathers try not to tell him Jeff is dead for fear of jeopardizing their own children's lives, but are somewhat conspicuous in their efforts.
 Bob sends his one million dollars only to later learn that he paid instead for Nick.
 Paul, unhappy with Jenna, tells his co-conspirators that his intention was not to shoot their hostages but to blow up the house.
 Meanwhile, Nick and Hailey, distraught by Jeff's death and that his body lies beside them, manage to free themselves.
-Nick, recognizing the location as his father's home, decides they should break for Rick's house, which is nearby.
+Nick, recognizing the location as his father's home, they run through the forest to Clifford’s house.
 The kidnappers discover the escape.
 Paul tells Jenna and Dean to find the kids, but only kill them if money is not received.
 Dean catches the kids in the woods and holds them at gun point.
 When the money comes in, Paul re-transfers it, calls the fathers and instructs them to stay put.
 He then calls Dean and tells him to let the kids go and rendezvous at the gas station as he has the money.
 Dean, upset about not being allowed to inflict damage, shoots Nick, loses his balance and falls over, discovering that the gun Paul gave him is loaded with blanks.
 The kids escape.